July 19, 2020

-- Over 70% of the callers were either seniors themselves or someone seeking help on behalf of a senior related to basic needs such as food and psychosocial support
+- Over 80% of total responses were either seniors themselves or someone seeking help on behalf of a senior related to basic needs such as food and psycho-social support

 - Our intake department has seen an increase of new cases, which will be followed closely by Cummings case managers.

 - Cummings transitioned over 60 classes and events to a free online Zoom format generating over 1,604 users with new weekly introductions

 - Our Free- Access Virtual Learning Library sponsored by the Leonard Albert Family Foundation has grown to house over 248 videos with weekly additions and 1058 registered users. https://cummingscentre.org/virtual-learning/